 There were a few bright spots.
 When Chicago public relations expert June Rosner found out he had little support from his family, she became more than a friend, visiting him and interceding to get him the best care available.

-Not long after the shooting, Simon Garber of Chicago Carriage Cab Co., where Mr. Fain worked, gave him a refurbished taxi to carry his band and its instruments and also provided wheelchair-accessible transportation for Mr. Fain.
+Not long after the shooting, Simon Garber of Chicago Carriage Cab Co., where he worked, gave him a refurbished taxi to carry his band and its instruments and also provided wheelchair-accessible transportation.

 “Red was a great cabbie and a very brave man,” Garber said in an email.

-A hoped-for comeback never happened, although Mr. Fain did play occasionally, including side-stage performances at the Chicago Blues Festival several years ago.
-But health problems worsened in the last couple of years, ending his performances.
+A hoped-for comeback never happened, although Red did play occasionally, including side-stage performances at the Chicago Blues Festival several years ago.
+But health problems worsened in the later years, ending his performances.

 “He was one of the many really great unknown musicians in Chicago,” said blues piano player and historian Barrelhouse Bonni McKeown.

-The 2006 shooting led to continuing health problems and the eventual end of a Chicago career that started when Piano “C” Red came here as a teenager in the early 1950s and began playing music in South Side clubs while earning his living as a taxi driver.
+The 2006 shooting led to continuing health problems and the eventual end of a Chicago career that started when Piano “C” Red had arrived as a teenager in the early 1950s and began playing music in South Side clubs, while earning his living as a taxi driver.

 “He was a hardworking guy,” said Lori Lewis of the Windy City Blues Society.
 “He drove a cab during the day and played music at night.”